datlooms/DOT/dot_master_discovery/POST_SCAN_DEFECTS.md

 [ ] D0   S8 consumes S5B's selected book.
 Delete or demote _assemble_fresh_book.
 [ ] D1   Stop double-counting F0.
 Assert per-family count == collated count.
 [ ] D5   tolerances=(1, 5, 10, 15, 20, 25, 30).
 Report N across all seven; choose from evidence.
+[ ] D3   Derive `funnel_rerun` from the pool (exists, non-empty, current input_sha) — it is
-[ ] D3   Book arm runs per split so the pass criterion produces a number.
+         currently the hardcoded literal `False`.
+Then the book arm runs per split so the pass criterion produces a NUMBER.
+Independent of D0; both must be fixed.
 ```
 **PHASE 1 requires NO re-scan.** S3's 483,753 candidates are on disk with valid markers.
 S4 -> S9 is under an hour.